Flash Technique

 Controversies & Ethical Concerns

-Emerging evidence base: 1 RCT (Yasar et al., 2022), multiple preliminary studies, ENHANCE RCT in progress.
+Emerging evidence base: pilot and case-series studies only, including Manfield et al.'s (2017) four-case series; no completed RCT yet.
+The multisite ENHANCE RCT is in progress.
 Mechanism not yet empirically validated but theoretical proposals published.

-Flash Technique was introduced in 2017 and has an emerging but limited evidence base: one RCT (Yasar et al., 2022), several preliminary studies, and an ongoing multisite RCT (ENHANCE).
-The proposed mechanism — brief, interrupted exposure combined with positive engagement to reduce traumatic memory disturbance without significant distress — has not been empirically validated.
+Flash Technique was introduced in 2017 and has an emerging but limited evidence base: pilot and case-series studies only, including Manfield et al.'s (2017) four-case series, with no completed RCT: the multisite ENHANCE RCT is still in progress.
+The proposed mechanism (brief, interrupted exposure combined with positive engagement to reduce traumatic memory disturbance without significant distress) has not been empirically validated.
 The technique has gained rapid adoption among trauma therapists despite the evidence base being in early development.

 Developers and proponents note that the technique emerged from clinical EMDR practice and that research is actively in progress.
 The ENHANCE RCT is designed to provide more rigorous evidence.
 They argue that the technique's low-distress profile makes it a valuable option for clients who cannot tolerate standard exposure-based approaches, even while research continues.